SynBioDex/SeqTrainer/README.md

 # SeqTrainer
-ML training on SBOL data
+ML package for generating tabular and graph datasets from Synthetic Biology data in SBOL, preprocesing, ML models, trainning and metrics.